US, England make pivotal lineup changes ahead of Women's World Cup semifinal match

 The U.S. and England on Tuesday made pivotal changes to their lineups ahead of their Women’s World Cup semifinal match.

 The U.S. plans to start Christen Press in place of Megan Rapinoe.
-It is believed that U.S. coach Jill Ellis decided to leave Rapinoe on the bench purely out of strategy, according to The Independent.
+FOX Sports reported Rapinoe was out with a hamstring injury.
+It was initially believed that U.S. coach Jill Ellis decided to leave Rapinoe on the bench purely out of strategy.

 US WOMEN'S SOCCER TAKES ON ENGLAND IN WOMEN'S WORLD CUP SEMIFINAL: HOW TO WATCH, KEY PLAYERS & MORE